This procedure is called: Recognition of foreign qualification certificates (in German: Anerkennung ausländischer Befähigungsnachweise).

 If you do not meet all requirements, you can find out from the competent authority about the options available to you.
 Were you not able e. g. to provide evidence of your personal aptitude or your knowledge of German?
 The competent authority can help you with this.

 Do you have any questions?
 Do you need help with the application?
 Seek advise!
-You will find your counselling centre two steps in advance.
+You will find your counselling centre one step in advance.
 In the navigation, click "Counselling offers".

 Do you only wish to offer services in Germany occasionally and for short period?
 In this case you do not generally require recognition.
 You must meet these requirements: